 - Place the shrimp in a mixing bowl and toss with the olive oil, wine 2 tsp of salt, and 1 tsp of black pepper.
 Let sit and prepare the topping.

-- In a small bowl, mash the softened butter with the garlic, parsley, red pepper flakes, lemon zest, lemon juice, egg yolk, bread crumbs (reserving some for the topping), 1/2 tsp salt, and 1/4 tsp pepper until well mixed.
+- In a small bowl, mash the softened butter with the garlic, parsley, onion, red pepper flakes, lemon zest, lemon juice, egg yolk, bread crumbs (reserving some for the topping), 1/2 tsp salt, and 1/4 tsp pepper until well mixed.

 - Arrange the shrimp in a single layer in a medium baking dish.
 Pour the remaining marinade over the shrimp.